StandardGage/TEMNet-docker/README.md

 Singularity is a container platform that allows users to create and run containers so that the dependencies for software is portable and easily reproducable.

-If you're system does not use singularity you can contact your admin or follow the installation steps [here](https://docs.sylabs.io/guides/3.10/admin-guide/installation.html#installation-on-linux)
+If your system does not use singularity you can contact your admin or follow the installation steps [here](https://docs.sylabs.io/guides/3.10/admin-guide/installation.html#installation-on-linux)

 To begin, make sure that Singularity and Python are active in your environment.
 Then, in order to download our container file, run: